32 groundbreaking NASA missions in photographs

 Hubble Space Telescope

-The Hubble Space Telescope is named for Edwin Powell Hubble, a hugely important 20th century American astronomer who discovered and proved the existence of galaxies beyond the Milky Way.
-The telescope was launched into orbit in 1990, and since then has broken barriers through its unique ability to capture and transmit images of space.
-The telescope is used for extensive scientific research projects, such as the Frontier Field program, but members of the public can also apply for observation time.
+The Hubble Space Telescope is named for Edwin Powell Hubble, a hugely important 20th-century American astronomer who discovered and proved the existence of galaxies beyond the Milky Way.
+The telescope was launched into orbit in 1990 and has since broken barriers through its unique ability to capture and transmit images of space.
+The telescope is used for extensive scientific research projects, such as the Frontier Fields program, but members of the public can also apply for observation time.

 Spitzer Space Telescope